tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 * <tbc></tbc>

 # Reducing the search scope
-In an attempt to reduce the volume of valid, but isomorphic programs, we will spend a bit of time studying what make different programs (or functions) isomorphic (different at the high level language but the same from a conceptual perspective).
+In an attempt to reduce the volume of valid, but isomorphic programs, we will spend a bit of time studying what make different programs (or functions) isomorphic (different at the high-level language but the same from a conceptual perspective).

-We'll assume we're using a high level language with typing such as C++/Java/PHP.
+We'll assume we're using a high-level language with typing such as C++/Java/PHP.

 ```cpp
 C x(A a, B b) = C y(B b, A a)
 ```

 Two functions which have the exact same internal logic and return type but different parameters order are isomorphic.
 Furthermore, many functions which do not have the same syntax can have the same semantic (different code, same result).
-In order to reduce the amount of functions generated with the same internal logic but different signature, we'll establish the following rule:
+In order to reduce the number of functions generated with the same internal logic but different signature, we'll establish the following rule:

 **Parameter ordering rule:** Parameters shall be ordered by the lexicographical ordering (that is (a, b) <= (a', b') if and only if a < a' or (a = a' and b <= b')) of their type.
 Parameters of the same type are considered to be indifferentiable (their order does not matter, and thus there can only be 1).

-For a number $x$ of different parameters there is at most $x!$ signature permutations.
+For a number $x$ of different parameters, there is at most $x!$ signature permutations.
 Using the **Parameter ordering rule**, we can limit it to 1.

 If there are $x$ types in the system, for a function with $y$ parameters we have at most $y^x$ signature permutations.
 Following the **Parameter ordering rule**, we can limit it to $\binom{y+(x-1)}{x-1}$.
 For example, a system with 3 types and a function with 3 parameters will have $\binom{3+(3-1)}{3-1} = \binom{5}{2} = 10$ potential function signatures and not $3^3 = 27$.